 - No technical background required

-- Desire to understand one or more workflows / business processes
+- Desire to present, analyze, and suggest improvements for one or more workflows / business processes

 - Interest in the field of business analysis